nbittich/app-burgernabije-besluitendatabank/README.md

 # (...) there might be other information
 ```
-- Run `docker-compose up -d`
+- step 8: Run `docker-compose up -d`
-- This might take a while if `docker-compose logs besluiten-consumer |grep success Returns: Initial sync http://redpencil.data.gift/id/job/URI has been successfully run`; you should be good.
+- step 9: This might take a while if `docker-compose logs besluiten-consumer |grep success Returns: Initial sync http://redpencil.data.gift/id/job/URI has been successfully run`; you should be good.
 (Your computer will also stop making noise)

 ##### op-public-consumer & mandatendatabank-consumer
 As of the time of writing, there is some overlap between the two data producers due to practical reasons.
 This issue will be resolved eventually.
 For the time being, if re-synchronization is required, it's advisable to re-sync both consumers.
-The procedure is identical to the one for besluiten-consumer, but it needs to be performed twice.
+The procedure is identical to the one for besluiten-consumer, but with a bit of an extra synchronsation hassle.
+For both consumers you will need to first run steps 1 up to and including step 5.
+Once these setps completed for both consumers, you can proceed and start ingesting the data again.

 #### What endpoints can be used?
 ##### besluiten-consumer